JeremyMorgan/jquerycsv/README.md

-jquerycsv
+jQuery CSV Parser
 =========

-Simple CSV Reader in jQuery
+For parsing and displaying .CSV files in jQuery

+Simple CSV Reader in jQuery.
+This is a skeleton for making datatables from a csv in jQuery.
+Easy stuff but I thought I'd store it here for others to use.